A Characterization of Multioutput Learnability: Batch Multioutput Learnability

-Since we are only concerned with the question of learnability in this work, our focus is not on improving sample complexity.
-However, we point out that for any $p \geq 1$, if each $\Fcal_k$ is learnable w.r.t.\ $d_1$, then $\Fcal$ is learnable w.r.t.\ $\ell_p$ via ERM with a better sample complexity than Algorithm \ref{alg:batch_real_agnos_equiv}.
+Since we are only concerned with the question of learnability in this work, our focus is not on optimal sample complexity rates.
+However, we point out that for any $p \geq 1$, if each $\Fcal_k$ is learnable with respect to $d_1$, then $\Fcal$ is learnable with respect to $\ell_p$ via ERM with a better sample complexity than Algorithm \ref{alg:batch_real_agnos_equiv}.
 The proof of this claim is based on Rademacher complexity and is provided in Appendix \ref{appdx:rademacher_batch}.